5 Layers of Security: How TopFlow Mitigates OWASP Top 10

 Beyond OWASP, TopFlow implements additional security controls:

-- Timeout Enforcement: 30-second maximum execution time prevents resource exhaustion
+MemoryRateLimitStorein dev/test (injectable clock for deterministic unit tests),UpstashRateLimitStorein production (Redis-backed, durable across serverless instances) - Timeout Enforcement: 30-second maximum execution time prevents resource exhaustion

-- Input Validation: Zod schemas enforce type safety and constraints
+- Input Validation: Zod schemas enforce type safety and constraints at every API boundary

 Conclusion

-Building secure applications isn't about adding security as an afterthought—it's about designing security into every layer from the start.
+Building secure applications isn't about adding security as an afterthought — it's about designing security into every layer from the start.
 TopFlow demonstrates that former CISOs can still code, and that security expertise translates directly into better architecture decisions.